-Changes to this course since its original design have improved green complexes on holes 2 and 16.
+Changes to The Kinloch Club course since its original design have improved green complexes on holes 2 and 16.
 Whereas the green in the past simply would not hold a well placed shot, today players are rightly rewarded for their approach.

 A more recent change (2017) has been the introduction of a fourth set of tee boxes.
 Having Black, Blue, White and Red to choose from helps match the length of the course more suitably to one's handicap.

 Tip: If staying at the ultra-luxiurious The Lodge at Kinloch, take an afternoon time in the summer.
 Casual golfers will most likely be off of the course in the morning, the sun will not set until late in the evening and you will find it all to yourself much of the time.
 The long summer light, nearby birds and beautiful scenery will really add to the experience.

 3rd: Visually the most stunning hole on the front nine.
 This 185 yard par-3 begins with an elevated tee and a shot

 over a water hazard (a small lake), with lightning fast greens this hole is both scenic

 and a true challenge.
 Lake Taupo is seen in the distance.

 4th: Club professional Tom Long's favorite hole, the 4th plays anywhere from 427 yards to almost 500 yards (depending on the tees).
 This dogleg par-4 has shallow fairway traps down the left side for overcooked tee shots.
 If bombed too far one is left with a downhill lie for the approach.
 It's a strategic hole and one will find best played the second time they see it.